The 2023 Texas Tree Award nominations are due by August 11, 2023

 Celebrate the accomplishments of those who have dedicated their talents to spreading a leafy green canopy over Texas by nominating them for the 2022 Texas Community Forestry Awards Program.
 This program is open to anyone who has a role in building stronger communities by planting, maintaining or protecting trees.

-Winners scheduled to be recognized during the 2022 Texas Tree Conference in Waco on Wednesday, September 28th.
+Winners scheduled to be recognized during the 2023 Texas Tree Conference Awards Luncheon in Waco on Thursday, September 12st.
 Each award winner will receive a numbered, remarked and framed, limited-edition print of a famous Texas tree painting especially commissioned for the program.

 The Texas Community Forestry Awards Program is sponsored by the Texas A&M Forest Service and the Texas Chapter of the International Society of Arboriculture.